 In a well-mannered society it would usually be considered bad form to call someone an idiot.
 But since it appears as if you and I live in a social order that can barely recognize the meaning of the word polite, let me make this one thing perfectly clear; we are undeniably surrounded by idiots.
 Some really stupid people have gained the upper hand.
 It’s as if the guards have fled the building leaving only the inmates to run the asylum.
 Societal idiocy has run amuck.

 Please hear me out.
-I am not some angry right wing, gun touting, bible thumping crazy guy, nor am I a whinny, anything goes, Utopian social left winger.
+I am not an angry right wing, gun touting, bible thumping crazy guy, nor am I a left wing, anything goes, left winger Utopian socialist.
 I do not carry water for any particular political party, I pay my own bills, and shoulder numerous responsibilities.
 My life path is one of mostly traditional moral and spiritual values.
-So, if labels matter to you, I suppose that would make me a Conservative Christian.
+So, if labels matter to you, I suppose that would make me a Religious Conservative.